codatio/codat-docs/docs/usecases/bank-feeds.md

 diagram

-1. User is logged into AmEx BCA.
+1. User is logged into your platform
-2. User selects the option to connect BCA bank transactions to QBO.
+2. User selects the option to connect bank transactions to QBO.
-   - This will be a button that AmEx implements into the BCA experience.
+   - This will be a button that client implements into your bank experience.
 3. User directed to credential generation screen.
-   - When the user clicks the button in step 2, AmEx will call the Codat API: - POST Company (or POST Connection if the company already exists in
+   - When the user clicks the button in step 2, call the Codat API: - POST Company (or POST Connection if the company already exists in
      Codat)
    - The request body will specify QBO bank feeds as the connection to be created
-   - The response body includes a linkUrl; AmEx will direct the user to this linkUrl.
+   - The response body includes a linkUrl; direct the user to this linkUrl.
    - The linkUrl will take the user to the Set up QuickBooks bank feeds page, hosted by Codat.
    - The user follows the steps on the Set up QuickBooks bank feeds page to generate unique credentials.
 These credentials will be used in step 6.
 4. User logs in to QBO and selects the Link Account option.
-5. User searches the QBO account list for AmEx BCA (the name provided in the request to Intuit).
+5. User searches the QBO account list for your bank (the name provided in the request to Intuit).

 diagram

-6. After selecting the AmEx BCA option in step 5, the user will be prompted to enter credentials.
+6. After selecting the your bank option in step 5, the user will be prompted to enter credentials.
 The user enters credentials that they were given in step 3.
 7. User selects which Bank Account to link, and which account to map the Bank Account to.
 This page is hosted by QBO.
 The user can select from any account in the chart of accounts that is a bank account or credit card and does not have an existing bank feed linked.
 8. Bank feed link is complete.
 9. Codat connection status changes to Linked.
-10. AmEx can set up a webhook alert that will notify when the connection status changes to Linked, indicating a successful connection.
+10. client can set up a webhook alert that will notify when the connection status changes to Linked, indicating a successful connection.

 ### Deauthorization user journey

 Codat provides the ability to disconnect a bank feed to QuickBooks Online.

-We recommend that the option to disconnect an existing bank feed is offered to the AmEx BCA customer.
+We recommend that the option to disconnect an existing bank feed is offered to the your bank customer.

 The implementation section covers the API call to disconnect a connection.